caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 }
 ~~~

-This works, but it removes domain constraints from our program.
+This works, but it removes domain constraints from our method.

 #### Wrapper class